t0mcumm1ngs/tomcummings.me/README.md

-# tomcummings.me
+# thomcummings.dev

-The code behind my personal portfolio site, hosted on CENTRI
+This repo contains the source code for my personal website.